Pattern Discovery in Colored Strings: A pattern discovery algorithm for colored strings using the suffix tree

 \begin{itemize} \item for a leaf $u$ with leaf number $\sn(u) = i$:

 \item for an inner node $u$:

 \end{itemize}

-The algorithm computes $g(u)$ for every node $u$ in a bottom-up fashion.
-If $g(u)=1$, in addition it outputs all strings represented along the incoming edge of $u$, except for substrings which contain the $\$$-sign, i.e.\ suffixes of $S^{\rev}\$$, see Algorithm~\ref{algo:algo1}.
+The algorithm computes $g(u)$ for every node $u$ in a bottom-up fashion, assigning $g(u)=1$ if and only if $u$ is $(y,d)$-unique or if it is too close to the beginning of the string $S^{\rev}$.
+If $g(u)=1$, in addition it outputs all strings represented along the incoming edge of $u$, except for substrings which contain the $\$$-sign, i.e.\ suffixes of $S^{\rev}\$$.
+For details, see Algorithm~\ref{algo:algo1}.

 \IncMargin{1em}

 \DecMargin{1em}

 {\em Analysis:} For fixed $d$, computing $g$ takes amortized $\Oh(n)$ time over the whole tree, since computing $g(u)$ is linear in the number of children of $u$, and therefore, charging the check whether for a child $v$, $g(v)=1$, to the child node, we get constant time per node.
 So, for fixed $d$, we have $\Oh(n+K) = \Oh(n^2)$ time, where $K$ is the number of $(y,d)$-unique substrings.
 Altogether, for $d=0,\ldots,n$, the algorithm takes $\Oh(n^3)$ time.